 We install residential, commercial, and industrial roofing, and we also offer roof repair and inspections.
-With over 20 years in the business, we provide a 100% satisfaction guarantee and a 50-year warranty on all of our work.
+In business since 2009, we provide a 100% satisfaction guarantee and a 50-year warranty on all of our work.
 Financing is available for repairs, replacements, and new roofs.
-In fact, we help you avoid costly additional repairs with roofing financing at the rate of 0% for 60 months.
+In fact, we help you avoid costly additional repairs with roofing financing at the rate of 0% for 12 months.
 Our experts can guide you through the process of financing a new roof to see which option is best for you, and help you take advantage of government and manufacturer rebates.

 Call us today at (801) 639-0477 for a free estimate, or contact us here to learn about all of the services we offer.

 - Upgrade Your Home's Curb Appeal this May with a Beautiful New Roof in Salt Lake City - May 30, 2023

 - Composite Roofing in Utah: Types, Benefits, and Costs - March 31, 2023

 - COVID-19 Update Vertex Remains Open - March 20, 2020